jdidion/atropos/README.md

 See the [Documentation](https://atropos.readthedocs.org/) for more complete usage information.

+## Publication

+A [preprint](https://peerj.com/preprints/2452/) is available and the submitted paper is currently under review.
+The results in the paper can be fully reproduced using the workflow defined in the [paper](paper/README.md) directory.

 ## Developers

 We welcome any contributions via GitHub issues and pull requests.
 See the  [documentation](https://atropos.readthedocs.org/) for style guidelines and best practices.
 We enforce the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.